starship/starship/docs/advanced-config/README.md

 - A number between 0-255.
 This specifies an [8-bit ANSI Color Code](https://i.stack.imgur.com/KTSQa.png).

 If multiple colors are specified for foreground/background, the last one in the string will take priority.

+Not every style string will be displayed correctly by every terminal.
+In particular, the following known quirks exist:

+- Many terminals disable support for `blink` by default
+- `hidden` is not supported on iTerm (https://gitlab.com/gnachman/iterm2/-/issues/4564).
+- `strikethrough` is not supported by the default macOS Terminal.app